lbpapers/lbp-poc/_posts/ad2000/1998-02-18-the-arabian-peninsula-an-opening-at-the-heart-of-the-1040-window.md

 <p><strong>The heart of God for the people of the Peninsula</strong> - Many Christians think of the Old Testament as the story of God's dealing with Israel, His chosen people.
 But from Creation to Abraham, there was no unique "People of God."
 Throughout this vast expanse of time, God was dealing with "the nations" (Gen. 111).
 That included the ancestors of today's Arabs, the people of the Arabian Peninsula.</p>

 <p>When God called Abraham, a man who lived in a pagan culture, He promised that through Abraham "all notions" would be blessed (Gen. 12:3).
-Solomon, following God's instructions, built his Temple for "oIl nations" (2 Chr 6:32-33).
+Solomon, following God's instructions, built his Temple for "all nations" (2 Chr 6:32-33).
 Isaiah, representing the Old Testament prophets, reaffirms God's desire that "all nations" should turn to Him (isa.
 49:6, 56:1,3).</p>

 <p>In the New Testament, Christ's parting charge to His disciples was that they should carry the Good News of His love to all people everywhere.
 That Great Commission certainly included - and includes today - the neighbors to the east of Palestine.. the people of the Arabian Peninsula.</p>